aryasurbhi03/WebdriverIO-JS/README.md

 # 🙌 Acknowledgments

 I would like to thank @dilpreetj
-Completed the **'WebdriverIO - Complete Beginner Course 2024'** course on Udemy, which greatly contributed to this project.
+Completed the **'Mobile Automation with Appium 2.0 and WebdriverIO - 2024'** course on Udemy, which greatly contributed to this project.